-Meeting Title: Trust Board Date: 27 February 2020 Agenda No 2.4 Report Title: Learning from Deaths (Quarter 3) Report Lead Director: Dr Richard Jennings, Chief Medical Officer Report Author: Kate Hutt, Head of ME Office & Mortality Review S ervice FOIA Status: Unrestricted Presented for: Assurance Executive Summary: The paper provides an overview of the work of the Committee (MMC) and Learning from Deaths data summary of the independent reviews completed.
-To successes and areas for action in relation to impler for Q3 2019/20 he report summ .
-It includes a arises Recommendation: from Deaths framework and the Medical Examiner The Board is asked to: system. - Noodinii ondalioni Note and discuss the updated Learning from E Note the update on the implementation of the system in the Trust. • Supports Trust Strategic Objective: Data to help strengthen quality and safety work, as of bereaved families. well as improve e experience CQC Theme: Safe and Effective (Well Led in implementation of new framework :) Single Oversight Safe • Framework Theme: Implications Risk: There is a potential risk that the without clearly defi response to concerns raised by the ME service will and opportunities for learning will be missed.
-Prospective review of mortality has significantly dec previously key personnel into the new ME service, deaths reviewed still meets the Trust's original targ although the nu With the introduction of the ME service and appoint for Learning from Deaths, it will be necessary to de processes going forward.
-The Learning from Death the Chief Medical Officer, will develop structures ar closely with Care Group Governance/Morbidity and this process effective. sign and implerns Lead, with the nd processes to nent new e support of work very Legal/Regulatory: 'Learning from Deaths' framework is regulated by C and demands trust actions including publication and Board level.
-Resources: Previously Patient Safety and Quality Group Date 19.02.2020 Considered by: Trust Executive Committee 19.02.2020 Quality and Safety Committee 25.02.2020 Equality Impact Assessment: N/A This is in line with the principles of the Accessible I nformation Star ndard
+Meeting Title: Trust Board Date: 27 February 2020 Agenda No 2.4 Report Title: Learning from Deaths (Quarter 3) Report Lead Director: Dr Richard Jennings, Chief Medical Officer Report Author: Kate Hutt, Head of ME Office & Mortality Review Service FOIA Status: Unrestricted Presented for: Assurance Executive Summary: The paper provides an overview of the work of the Mortality Monitoring Committee (MMC) and Learning from Deaths data for Q3 2019/20.
+It includes a summary of the independent reviews completed.
+The report summarises successes and areas for action in relation to implementation of the Learning from Deaths framework and the Medical Examiner system.
+Recommendation: The Board is asked to: Note and discuss the updated Learning from Deaths data; and Note the update on the implementation of the Medical Examiner system in the Trust.
+Supports Trust Strategic Data to help strengthen quality and safety work, as well as improve experience Objective: of bereaved families.
+CQC Theme: Safe and Effective (Well Led in implementation of new framework) Single Oversight Safe Framework Theme: Implications Risk: There is a potential risk that the without clearly defined processes that the response to concerns raised by the ME service will not be effectively managed and opportunities for learning will be missed.
+Prospective review of mortality has significantly decreased with transfer of previously key personnel into the new ME service, although the number of deaths reviewed still meets the Trust's original target.
+With the introduction of the ME service and appointment of a new Trust Lead for Learning from Deaths, it will be necessary to design and implement new processes going forward.
+The Learning from Deaths Lead, with the support of the Chief Medical Officer, will develop structures and processes to work very closely with Care Group Governance/Morbidity and Mortality Leads to make this process effective.
+Legal/Regulatory: 'Learning from Deaths' framework is regulated by 0 and demands trust actions including publication an Board level.
+Resources: Previously Patient Safety and Quality Group Date 19.02.2020 Considered by: Trust Executive Committee 19.02.2020 Quality and Safety Committee 25.02.2020 Equality Impact Assessment: N/A This is in line with the principles of the Accessible I nformation Stan ndard -